fritszoe/os241/links.md

 Basic linux commands for creating a file
 * [Makefile Tutorial By Example](https://makefiletutorial.com/) --- Explaining how to make a Makefile that compiles c or c++ to executables
 * [C Output (Print Text)](https://www.w3schools.com/c/c_output.php) --- Explaining how print works in the C programming language
+* [How to compress the whole directory using xz and tar in Linux](https://www.cyberciti.biz/faq/compress-the-whole-directory-using-xz-and-tar/) --- How to compress directory using tar and xz
 <br>
 <hr>